 - Warranty breach: when a product is not fit for the purpose for which it was sold.

-If any of the above has happened to you, please contact our compensation lawyers to hold negligent manufacturers accountable for their failure to fulfil their duty of care.
+If any of the above has happened to you, compensation lawyers can hold negligent manufacturers accountable for their failure to fulfil their duty of care.

 Common types of workers’ compensation cases include: